 - If possible, use bank-approved beneficiaries when you use Online Banking.

 - Check all documents for spelling mistakes, errors, and suspicious changes.

-- As a business owner, you could protect yourself by not placing your banking details on your invoices but rather providing them over the phone.
+- As a business owner, you could protect yourself by not adding your banking details on your invoices.
+Rather confirm them in person or over the phone with your customers.